CorpWar/CorpNet/README.md

 ![CorpNet](http://www.corpwar.net/wp-content/uploads/2014/10/corpnet.png)
 =======

-Java UDP game network librariy for client server solution.
+Java R-UDP network library for client server solution.

-If you want a fast UDP network library to your multiplayer game then this is the library for you.
+If you want a fast UDP network library for your multiplayer game or application that support reliable packages, then this is the library for you.

+## How to get going

+Head over to [release section](https://github.com/CorpWar/CorpNet/releases) and download the latest version of the jar.
+Add this to your project and you should be good to go.

+## Changes and limitation from normal UDP

-There have been some things added to normal UDP.
+There have been some things added to normal UDP to get it more reliable.

-- You can send reliable request and know that this package have been received.
+- You can send reliable package and know it will be delivered to the other side.
-- You need the correct id to be able to recevie packages.
-- Packages have sequence number to idenify them and what order are correct if that are desirable.
+- You will be informed if someone get disconnected.
+- Every package have a unique id number.
+- You can get information how long packages take to send.

 There are a few things that are not handled.
 Or should be implemented.

+- If you send packages over max buffer size (default 4096) and you need to split your data you need to handle this your self.
+- Packages can come in another order then you send them, if this is a problem you have to deal with it your self.
 - There are no flow control so if you send to many packages you might flood the connection.
-- Packages can come in another order then you send them, if this is a problem you have to deal with it your self.

 Default max package size are set to 4096 bytes.
 If you send data that are larger then this buffer and it need to be split in many packages then you need to make sure the data are received in the correct order.

 All data will be sent in byte[] format.
 This is to give the developer full freedom how things should be sent, and that optimization can be done.
 To help out with transforming between objects and byte[] there will be utility classes instead.

 ## Starting server